ldnclj/tic-tac-toe/README.md

 ## Further work

-Currently there's no victory check or display of the player whose turn it is - be good to add those :)
+- display the current player
+- customise the playing pieces?
+- use SVG for the board/pieces?

 ## License